Francois-Coleongco/Francois-Coleongco/README.md

 - 🛠️ [In Progress](https://github.com/Francois-Coleongco/LoadBalancer): An HTTP load balancer written in Golang

-- 🤖 AI Engineer at [UAIS](https://github.com/UndergraduateArtificialIntelligenceClub) @ UofA
+- 🤖 AI Engineer at [UAIS](https://github.com/UndergraduateArtificialIntelligenceClub) @ UofA and Full Stack Developer at the [UofA Blueprint Chapter](https://uofablueprint.com/)

 <!--
 ----------------------------------------